- About this Manual

 For further details, please contact Sarah Holtom (Sarah.HOLTOM@gloucestershire.gov.uk) Principal Social Worker - Practice Improvement.
 Gloucestershire Children & Young People's Service.

 This manual will be updated twice annually and a summary of the changes can be accessed via the 'Amendments' button on the Home page.
 You will also find the detail of the next planned manual update in this section.
+The next edition of this manual will be published in February 2018.

 If you would like to suggest a change to the procedures manual discuss your suggestion with your line manager in the first instance.